Chief of Staff Salary (2025): U.S. Average Pay?

 COS Network: ~400

 COS Network doesn’t include the number of respondents in their report.
-But you can access the raw dataset if you sign up for a membership.
+However, you can access the raw dataset if you sign up for a membership.
 I got the ~400 number from my conversation with Rahul Desai.
-Interestingly, he also told me that 400 is about 1% of Chiefs of Staff globally—giving them a 97.5% confidence interval.
-The report does include some interesting comparisons on year-over-year demographics of their respondents.
-Which the numbers geek in me appreciated.
+Interestingly, he also told me that 400 is about 1% of Chiefs of Staff globally — giving them a 97.5% confidence interval.
+The report does include some interesting comparisons of the year-over-year demographics of their respondents, which the numbers geek in me appreciated.

 Education